MAPF-Competition/Start-Kit/Prepare_Your_Submission.md

 ### The default planner
 In `src/MAPFPlanner.cpp`, you can find the default planner implementation, which calls the functions that are further defined in `default_planner/planner.cpp`.
 The default planner shares the same heuristic distance tables with the default scheduler.
 Its `initialize()` function prepares necessary data structures and a global heuristic table (if not initialized by the scheduler).
 Its `plan()` function computes collision-free actions for the current timestep.

 The MAPF planner implemented in the default planner is a variant of Traffic Flow Optimised Guided PIBT, [Chen, Z., Harabor, D., Li, J., & Stuckey, P. J. (2024, March).
 Traffic flow optimisation for lifelong multi-agent path finding.
 In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 38, No. 18, pp. 20674-20682)](https://ojs.aaai.org/index.php/AAAI/article/view/30054/31856).
-The planner first optimises traffic flow assignments for each robot, then computes collision-free actions using [Priority Inheritance with Backtracking](https://www.sciencedirect.com/science/article/pii/S0004370222000923) (PIBT) following the optimised traffic flow.
-A more detailed technical report will be provided soon.
+The planner first optimises traffic flow assignments for each robot, then computes collision-free actions for multiple steps using [Priority Inheritance with Backtracking](https://www.sciencedirect.com/science/article/pii/S0004370222000923) (PIBT) following the optimised traffic flow.

 > ⚠️ **NOTE** ⚠️, the default planner is an anytime algorithm, meaning the time it has to compute a solution directly impacts the quality of that solution.
 When a small amount of time is allocated, the default planner behaves like vanilla PIBT.
 When more time is allocated, the default planner updates traffic cost and incrementally recomputes guide paths for agents to improve their arrival time.